Same-sex marriage in Idaho

 Same-sex marriage has been legally recognized in Idaho since October 15, 2014.
-On May 13, 2014, the U.S. District Court for the District of Idaho found the state's statutory and constitutional bans on same-sex marriage unconstitutional in the case of Latta v.
-Otter, but enforcement of that ruling was stayed pending appeal.
-The Ninth Circuit Court of Appeals affirmed that ruling on October 7, though the U.S. Supreme Court issued a stay of the ruling, which was not lifted until October 15, 2014.
+In November 2013, four same-sex couples filed suit in Latta v.
+Otter challenging the state's statutory and constitutional bans on same-sex marriage.
+On May 13, 2014, the U.S. District Court for the District of Idaho found the bans unconstitutional, but enforcement of that ruling was stayed pending appeal.
+The Ninth Circuit Court of Appeals affirmed that ruling on October 7, though the U.S. Supreme Court issued a stay of the ruling, which was not lifted until October 15.

 Idaho had previously denied marriage rights to same-sex couples by statute since 1996 and in its State Constitution since 2006.
 Polling suggests that a majority of Idaho residents support the legal recognition of same-sex marriage.
 Despite this, a number of Republican politicians have continued to introduce unconstitutional legislation to curb the legal rights of same-sex couples or motions urging the overturning of Obergefell v.
 Hodges.